8 Tips for Product Photography on Dering Hall

 If possible, use professionally shot photos for your profile.
 Even lighting is important as well, so that users don’t confuse shadows for different colors on the product.
 Try to shoot against a white background, especially since primary product images will be silhouetted against white.
 A good example is a glass or lucite product—if it’s shot against a colored background, when silhouetted, the product may appear to be that color.
 Remember, since this is a website, the photo of the product is the product, in a way!

-2. Think About Primary vs Secondary Images
+2. Use Primary and Secondary Images

 3. Make Sure Your Images Are The Correct Size